 - 1. No more than one curb cut is allowed for each seventy-five (75) linear feet of frontage.
-Lots containing one (1) or two (2) family dwellings shall have only one (1) curb cut unless a second is specifically approved by the Development Review Board Commission upon determination that special conditions justify the exception - 2.
-Property under common ownership with separate leased structures shall be allowed the number of curb cuts which would be allowed for a single use. - 3.
-Lots with frontage on both a principal and a secondary roadway shall obtain access from the secondary roadway unless specifically waived by the Development Review BoardCommission.
-Under special circumstances the Development Review BoardCommission may allow corner lots to have curb cuts on both adjoining streets.
+Lots containing one (1) or two (2) family dwellings shall have only one (1) curb cut unless a second is specifically approved by the Development Review allowed the number of curb cuts which would be allowed for a single use.